Hampshire and the Isle of Wight Community Foundation

 Overview

 Hampshire and the Isle of Wight Community Foundation (HIWCF) was established in 2002 and became a registered charity in 2003.
 Over 20 years, it has built an endowment fund of £12.7-15 million, distributing £8.8 million in grants to over 3,000 community projects.
 In 2022 alone, HIWCF distributed approximately £1.9 million, with £1.3 million focused on poverty reduction.
-The foundation is an independent charitable organization specializing in building funds and awarding grants on behalf of donors to support smaller charities, community groups, and voluntary organizations.
+The foundation is an independent charitable organisation specialising in building funds and awarding grants on behalf of donors to support smaller charities, community groups, and voluntary organisations.
 HIWCF focuses on six priority areas: helping communities flourish, health and wellbeing, crime and safety, environment, poverty and inequality, and employment and skills.
 The foundation is presided over by the Lord-Lieutenant of Hampshire and overseen by a board of trustees with extensive corporate and charitable sector experience.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Including Communities Fund